Hailey Baldwin Shows Off Her Bikini Body On Hawaii Winter Vacation

 A photo posted by Hailey Baldwin (@haileybaldwin) on

-The hair company also promoted Baldwin on their own Instagram account, offering behind the scenes videos on their story.
+The hair company also promoted Baldwin on their own Instagram account, offering behind-the-scenes videos on their story.

 We are pleased to announce that @haileybaldwin is one of our new spokespersons for 2017!
 Follow our Instagram story to go behind the scenes of the big reveal today! #lorealpro #lorealproambassador #glamteam #hairstyle #haileybaldwin